Call our quote line to speak to a qualified solicitor0800 987 8156* Send a message

 Should any executors named in a will predecease the deceased, or they are unwilling or unable to act as required, certain specified individuals will be entitled to take out a Grant of Letters of Administration.
 This is similar to an executorship, with an order of priority of who can act.

-If the deceased has not made a will or it is invalid, the estate is defined as ‘intestate’ and will be distributed under specific guidelines known as Rules of Intestacy.
+If the deceased has not made a will or the contents of a will are invalid, the estate is defined as ‘intestate’ and will be distributed under specific guidelines known as Rules of Intestacy.
 These rules determine who will administer and who will benefit from the deceased’s estate.

 Send us a message and we'll get back to you as soon as we can.Ask Us A Question